How to Use WhatsApp on Your PC and Sync With Your Phone

 What Is WhatsRemote and How Do You Use It?

 WhatsRemote is a web-based WhatsApp client.
-You install the WhatsRemote Android app on your phone, sign in with your Google account, and then go to the web app.
+You install the WhatsRemote Android app [No Longer Available] on your phone, sign in with your Google account, and then go to the web app.
 The Google login should be safe, but WhatsApp’s various privacy issues aren’t going anywhere.

 The app is nothing great to look at, and in fact, the font can be a little hard to read on Windows (it looks better on Mac).
 Still, it gets the job done.
 You have your entire list of current conversations on the left.
 Click any and it opens up a small tiled window, where you can see your chat and use the keyboard to start typing — complete with emojis.
 How many tiled windows you can open depends on the width of your screen.